 Board of Directors

-Matt is president and CEO of Verticalive, an early-stage technology company involved in cloud computing; he serves AFC as a financial advisor.
-He previously served as vice president and general manager of a legal software division at Thomson Reuters, as chief marketing officer at the grocery delivery business PDQuick, and as vice president of sales and marketing for Protection One, a security company.
+Matt is president and CEO of Verticalive, an early-stage technology company involved in cloud computing.
+He previously served as vice president and general manager of a legal software division at Thomson Reuters.
 Matt enjoys backpacking, alpine and nordic skiing, fly-fishing, and weekly hikes in the San Gabriel mountains.

 Laura Garrett, Secretary

 A lifelong environmentalist, Laura is Conservation Chair for the Pasadena Audubon Society, having served on its board since 2002.
 As a member of the City of Pasadena’s Open Space and Conservation Advisory Committee, she helped author the natural open space element of the city’s general plan.
 Laura teaches Rhetoric and Composition at Cal State L.A.
 She lives in Pasadena.

 Tracey is a restoration biologist.
 She works as a Program Manager for Southern California Edison.
 Tracey loves the outdoors and has a special affinity for Millard Canyon.
 Tracy serves on our land prioritization task force and advises us on research and conservation impact.

 Don Hall has been a resident of Pasadena for over 30 years.
 Each Sunday his hiking group ascends up a trail in the San Gabriel mountains to engage in nature.
 Over the years he has served on several non-profit boards, including Pasadena Heritage.
 Currently he is a financial advisor at Hall Capital, which he founded.